Explained: How increase in number of positive cases for coronavirus play vital role in India

 On April 21, as many as 1,510 new cases were reported from across the country, which would be the second-highest number of cases in a single day since the outbreak began to spread in India.
 The biggest increase was recorded on Sunday, when 1,577 new cases had emerged.

-Other major contributors to Tuesday's increase in number of COVID-19 cases were Gujarat, which the state reported 239 fresh cases, Rajasthan with 159 and Uttar Pradesh with 153 new cases.
+Other major contributors to Tuesday's increase in the number of COVID-19 cases were Gujarat, which the state reported 239 fresh cases, Rajasthan with 159 and Uttar Pradesh with 153 new cases.

-During this, Gujarat overtook Delhi as the state with the second highest number of cases in India.
+During this, Gujarat overtook Delhi as the state with the second-highest number of cases in India.
 Gujarat now has 2,178 cases while Delhi has 2156.

 In south India, Kerala reported a significant number of cases on Tuesday.
 Its 19 cases were the highest in the state that was recorded in the last 20 days.
 The state has 426 people who have tested positive for coronavirus.